Chinese Masterpieces

 Exceptional Famille-Rose Hundred Deer Vase from the Qing Dynasty, Featuring the Qianlong Seal, Mark and Period

 We are pleased to present a remarkably rare and exquisite famille rose hu vase, meticulously crafted during the Qing dynasty, specifically under the Qianlong reign, as indicated by the six-character seal mark in underglaze blue, dating from 1736 to 1795.
 This exceptional artifact is adorned with a continuous motif that elegantly depicts a herd of deer within a meticulously rendered naturalistic landscape.
+The brushwork and the colors applied to the rocks, trees, and deer are all rendered with incredible realistic accuracy and artistic ingenuity.
 The level of detail showcases extraordinary precision, with exquisitely enamelled fur illustrating the deer engaged in various activities such as frolicking, resting, and playing against an opulent chartreuse background.
-The composition is further enriched by a rocky terrain accentuated with elegantly twisted pine trees, branches bearing peaches, and the vibrantly hued lingzhi fungus.
-A river gracefully meanders through the mountainous backdrop, enhancing the visual depth and dynamism of the piece.
+The composition is further enriched by a rocky terrain accentuated with elegantly twisted pine trees, branches bearing peaches, and the vibrantly multi color lingzhi fungus.
+A river gracefully meanders through the mountainous backdrop, adding depth and dynamism to the piece.
 The vase's handles are artistically designed in the form of stylized chilong dragons, enameled with iron red and gold, further contributing to its grandeur.
 Upon examination of collections, museum holdings, and auction results, it is evident that this vase ranks among the finest—if not the singular exemplary—Hundred Deer Vases in existence worldwide.
 The overall height of this magnificent piece is 19 inches. ppjrs

 (click image to enlarge)